RD211/actors/README.md

 # The parameters for the reward functions are automatically filled in as follows:
 # For Single turn you will always get the prompt and completion.
-# For Conversation you will always get conversations and actor_names.
+# For Conversation you will always get conversation and actor_name.
 # For both of them you will get all dataset attributes too, such as `answer` for math data.
 ```